 In 2016, the number of people who lost their lives due to opioid overdoses in the United States outnumbered those who died in automobile accidents.
 Floridians have seen a dramatic rise in the number of people who are addicted to prescription opioids and narcotics like heroin.
 The increase in drug and alcohol addiction has caused devastation in the lives of families that can be felt in communities like Cocoa, Florida.

-The good news is that if you’re looking for alcohol and drug rehabs in Cocoa, Florida, there are many resources and agencies throughout Florida that are committed to helping those struggling with drug and/or alcohol addiction.
-If you’d like to speak with someone about these options, call The Recovery Village, where an intake coordinator can give you information about Florida rehab and:
+The good news is that if you’re looking for alcohol and drug rehabs in Cocoa, Florida, there may be resources and agencies throughout Florida that are committed to helping those struggling with drug or alcohol addiction.
+You can find the healing you deserve if you struggle with addiction.

 Cocoa, Florida Alcohol Rehab Centers and Drug Rehab Centers

 Our society values self-sufficiency and self-reliance.
 It’s tempting to want to try to deal with addiction without any outside help.
 When dealing with drug or alcohol addiction, doing it alone can be emotionally difficult and even physically dangerous.
 There is help available in Cocoa and throughout Brevard County.
 A drug and alcohol rehabilitation center can offer safe and effective medical treatment, counseling and aftercare for patients who are struggling with addiction.
-Are you seeking a drug rehab center in Cocoa, FL, or an alcohol rehab center in Cocoa, FL?
 Treatment facilities will usually offer the following types of treatment programs:

 Patients in a residential treatment program are monitored 24 hours a day, seven days a week during their stay.
 This type of treatment program can offer the most in terms of support and safety when they first begin to take steps toward their recovery.
-This type of treatment program can also be ideal for patients who have not yet gone through detox or if they are having intense cravings for drugs or alcohol.
+This type of treatment program can also be ideal for patients who are having intense cravings for drugs or alcohol.

 Partial hospitalization programs, or PHPs, are a step down from a residential treatment program.
 A PHP gives patients more flexibility in accommodations and options for treatment of substance misuse.

-This type of treatment program often suits the needs of patients who are only facing short-term or mild addictions.
-An outpatient treatment program is also effective for those who have already gone through detox and/or have also gone through a PHP or residential treatment program.
+Outpatient programs often suits the needs of patients who do not require intensive treatment for addiction.
+An outpatient treatment program is also effective for those who have already gone through detox and have also gone through a PHP or residential treatment program.
 An outpatient treatment program gives patients with families or day jobs the opportunity to meet their commitments while discretely seeking treatment.